LLNL/scr/doc/rst/users/config.rst

    * - :code:`SCR_CHECKPOINT_OVERHEAD`
      - 0.0
      - Set to positive floating-point value to specify maximum percent overhead allowed for checkpointing operations as guided by :code:`SCR_Need_checkpoint`.
+   * - :code:`SCR_CNTL_BASE`
+     - :code:`/dev/shm`
+     - Specify the default base directory SCR should use to store its runtime control metadata.
+The control directory should be in fast, node-local storage like RAM disk.
    * - :code:`SCR_HALT_EXIT`
      - 0
      - Whether SCR should call :code:`exit()` when it detects an active halt condition.